DapengJin/Comprehensive_Example/README.md

 It is a bank management system that you can learn Inheritance and polymorphism.

-Actually, the most interesting thing for this project is that you can create your own account and constantly deposite money to it.
+Actually, the most interesting thing for this project is that you can create your own account and constantly deposit money to it.